lexnederbragt/INF-BIOx121/index.md

 contain questions on the material presented in these papers on the material covered during the course.
 Specific details of the curriculum, and a list of further suggested papers, can be found [here](misc/curriculum.html).

 ## Exam

+Please be aware of the 80% attendance requirement.
 The exam for this course will be:

 -   a written exam on the course and curriculum, time and place to be announced